elauven/lexorank/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the LexoRank Generator Library Code of Conduct.
+This project and everyone participating in it is governed by the Lexorank Generator Library Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [danghh-1998](mailto:hoanghaidang1998@gmail.com?subject=[GitHub]%20LexoRank%20Generator%20Library).
+Please report unacceptable behavior to [danghh-1998](mailto:hoanghaidang1998@gmail.com?subject=[GitHub]%20Lexorank%20Generator%20Library).

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for LexoRank Generator Library.
+This section guides you through submitting a bug report for Lexorank Generator Library.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 #### Before Submitting A Bug Report